astroumd/GradMap/docs/git.md

 ### 1.1 Command Line Git

-The terminal/shell (even on Windows there is one) should have a command "git".
-Even OSX now comes with this.
-If your linux distribution does not have git, simply install it.
+The terminal/shell should have a command "git".
+OSX now comes preinstalled with this.
+If your linux distribution does not have git by default, simply install it.
 On a Debian based Ubuntu linux this would be

      sudo apt-get install git